 The purpose of this document is to provide that understanding for IIoT monitoring systems.
 Note that IIoT systems can be used for monitoring as well as control.
 Of the two use cases, monitoring is generally simpler to setup and maintain.
 Immediate benefits of IIoT monitoring include: remote alarming of conditions, history tracking, and eliminating the time and effort of manual checking.

 The topic of IIoT security is an important one.
 We leave a detailed discussion for another document, but we do provide a summary of architecture-related guidance in the Appendix.
-The conceptual and design architectures presented (as well as Omega’s Layer N ecosystem) incorporate security as an integral part of their structures.
+The conceptual and design architectures presented (as well as Omega’s Omega Link ecosystem) incorporate security as an integral part of their structures.

 2.0 Conceptual Architecture